 Consequences of Not Having a Mechanic’s Lien

-Without one, a contractor runs the risk of not being paid for work performed or services provided.
-When a property owner doesn’t pay a bill for work done on the property, the mechanic’s lien gives the contractor a security interest in the property and preserves the claim for payment.
+Without one, a contractor risks not being paid for work performed or services provided.
+When a property owner doesn’t pay a bill for work done on the property, the mechanic’s lien gives the contractor a security interest and preserves the claim for payment.

 When the property is sold, the proceeds will be divided among the various security interest holders, including first and second mortgages, tax liens, Homeowners Association (HOA) dues, and other construction liens, in the order of priority.

 Any money over and above those debts will go to the property owner.
-However, without this form, the contractor will have no claim to the proceeds of the sale, and there is no guarantee the funds due and owing will ever be paid.
+However, without this form, the contractor will have no claim to the sale proceeds, and there is no guarantee that the funds due and owing will ever be paid.

 - First, in some states, the contractor must provide notice to the property owner that money is owed;